-The department is housed within the recently remodeled Darwin Hall and has excellent classroom and laboratory resources, including:
+The department is housed within the remodeled Darwin Hall and has excellent classroom and laboratory resources, including:

 • High Magnetic Field Laboratory with a focus on the electronic and magnetic properties of materials.
 The laboratory hosts a 17 Tesla superconducting magnet system.